Flooristics, LLC

 Share Button

-Laminate flooring is certainly one of the more affordable options when it comes to floor coverings and it makes a strong, scuff-resistant surface for high traffic areas.
-Like most manufactured flooring, there are several different types that clients can choose from.
-One of the main differences is direct pressure laminate (DPL) and high pressure laminate (HPL).
+Laminate flooring is certainly one of the more affordable options for floor coverings, and it provides a strong, scuff-resistant surface for high-traffic areas.
+As with most manufactured flooring, there are several types clients can choose from.
+One of the main differences is between direct pressure laminate (DPL) and high-pressure laminate (HPL).

-Customers that want laminate flooring should be informed of the differences between DPL and HPL so they can make a wise decision about which one will best meet their needs.
+Customers who want laminate flooring should be informed of the differences between DPL and HPL so they can make a wise decision about which one will best meet their needs.

 Filed Under: Hardwood and Laminate Tagged With: direct pressure laminate, DPL flooring, high pressure laminate, HPL flooring, laminate floor, laminate flooring